sidd-03/cs-330/README.md

 My codes for CS330 Assignments.
-Assignment 1 is done on Linux and Assignment 2 and Assignment 3 are done on GemOS.
+Assignment 1: Completed on Linux platform.
+Assignments 2 and 3: Executed on GemOS environment.